 Images of various mata'a.
 Credit: Carl Lipo, Binghamton University

-However, Lipo found that the mata’a were different from other traditional weapons, and his team noted that they would have been made poor weapons.
+However, Lipo found that the mata’a were different from other traditional weapons, and his team noted that they would have made poor weapons.

 “When you can compare them to European weapons or weapons found anywhere around the world, when there are actually objects used for warfare, they’re very systematic in their shape.
 They have to do their job really well.
 Not doing well is risking death,” he said.

 - Demise of ancient Rapa Nui civilization linked to European contact